 Money Tips & Tricks

 The most basic tip is to be as self-sufficient as possible.
-Your three biggest expense will be transportation, lodging and food.
+Your three biggest expenses will be transportation, lodging and food.
 So these are the areas to focus on to make your travels affordable.
-On the opposite side of the equation, why not try earning money while you travel.
+On the opposite side of the equation, why not try earning money while you travel?
 Many skills have a real value to others.

 Earn money while you travel

 - Be a street performer.
 Can you juggle or play an instrument?

 - Draw pictures.